Did someone say road trip?

 - Next stop, French Creek State Park.The park’s 7,730-acres constitue the largest block of contiguous forest between Washington D.C. and New York City and provides visitors with countless ways to enjoy the setting.
 While there, hike, mountain bike – you can connect with the Schuylkill River Trail, disc golf, kayak and watch the wildlife.
 For the ultimate French Creek experience, reserve a campsite or cabin prior to your arrival..
 BTW – Kayaks are available to rent.

-- If you enjoyed the Hopewell, you might want to squeeze in some time exploring the Daniel Boone Homestead.
+- If you enjoyed Hopewell, you might want to squeeze in some time exploring the Daniel Boone Homestead.
 That’s right; the famous frontiersman was born in Pennsylvania’s Americana Region.
-Even if the historic site is closed, you can see the Boone homestead and the outbuildings that served the family before they moved from Berk County.
+While parts of the historic site remain closed, the grounds are open for pedestrian use from sunrise to sunset.
+This allows you to see the Boone homestead and the outbuildings that served the family before they moved from Berk County.